How to: Inherit Windows Forms

 For more information about inheriting forms at design time using the Inheritance Picker dialog box and how to visually distinguish between security levels of inherited controls, see How to: Inherit Forms Using the Inheritance Picker Dialog Box.

 Note In order to inherit from a form, the file or namespace containing that form must have been built into an executable file or DLL.
 To build the project, choose Build from the Build menu.
 Also, a reference to the namespace must be added to the class inheriting the form.
 The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 To change your settings, choose Import and Export Settings on the Tools menu.
-For more information, see Customizing Development Settings.
+For more information, see Working with Settings.

 To inherit a form programmatically